CAS CS 591B2 - Fall 2020 - Networks and Markets: Theory and Applications

 More on edge attributes and link formation: weights, signs, tie strength.
 EK Chapter 4.

 - [Tues, 9/22]: Homophily and structural balance.
 Group formation and community detection.

 Modularity definition and use as a stopping condition in clustering algorithms.
 EK Chapter 5.

 - [Thurs, 9/24]: Intro to game theory: players, strategies, payoff matrix.
 Prisoner's dilemma and

 many other examples.
 Dominant strategies, best response, Nash equilibria.

 Reading: EK Chapter 6.

-- [Thurs 9/29]: Computing Nash equilibria: brute-force algorithms and NP-hardness.
+- [Tues, 9/29]: Computing Nash equilibria: brute-force algorithms and NP-hardness.
 Mixed strategies, various notions of optimality.
 Applications to evolutionary biology.
+Reading: EK Chapter 7.